Evangelos A. Theodorou, Ph.D. (Cambridge)

 The new industrial revolution is here and no business can afford to ignore it.
 The good news is that the road to transformation is now paved, as long as businesses deal with the issue with the necessary diligence and make sure they are informed by sources that have proven experience in new technology applications.

-Dr. Evangelos Theodorou is President & CEO of the Theodorou Group.
-He holds a degree in Engineering – NTUA (National Technical University of Athens) and holds a Ph.D. in Electronic Systems from the University of Cambridge, England.
-He has been a lecturer at the Department of Electrical and Computer Engineering of the NTUA.
+Dr. Evangelos Theodorou is the President & CEO of Theodorou Group.
+He holds a degree in Electrical and Mechanical Engineering – NTUA (National Technical University of Athens) and holds a Ph.D. in Electronic Systems from the University of Cambridge, England.
+He has been a lecturer at the Department of Electrical Engineering of the NTUA.